Larry Gladney

+Larry Donnie Gladney (born 1957) is an American experimental particle physicist and cosmologist.
+He serves as a professor of physics at Yale University and the divisional dean for science in the Yale Faculty of Arts and Sciences.
+At Yale, he also served as the inaugural Phyllis A. Wallace Dean of Diversity and Faculty Development from 2019 to 2025.
+He was previously a professor at the University of Pennsylvania.

+Gladney is an experimentalist researcher focusing on the origins of matter, energy, space, and time.
+He is the author or co-author of more than 600 peer-reviewed publications.
+He has been profiled by The HistoryMakers and the National Society of Black Physicists, and is included on Scott W. Williams' website, Physicists of the African Diaspora.

 Biography

 Larry Gladney was born in 1957 in Cleveland, Mississippi.
 His mother, Annie Lee Gladney, raised him in East St. Louis, Illinois, where he attended primary and secondary school, graduating in 1975 from East St. Louis High School.
-He earned a B.A. degree in physics from Northwestern University in 1979, and a Ph.D. in physics from Stanford University in 1985.
-From 1985 to 1988, he held a post-doctoral fellowship at the University of Pennsylvania, where he then joined the faculty.
-He reached the rank of full professor in 2005, and later became chair of the physics department.
-During his time at Penn, he served as a chair of the African-American Resource Center's faculty advisory board.
-At Penn he held a chaired professorship – the Edmund J. and Louise W. Kahn Professor for Faculty Excellence – and was associate dean for Natural Sciences, while holding a secondary appointment as Professor of Education in the Higher Education division of Penn's Graduate School of Education.
-During his time at Penn, he was also active in science education outreach in Philadelphia-area public and parochial schools.
-In 2019, he assumed positions as professor of physics and the Phyllis A. Wallace Dean of Diversity and Faculty Development at Yale University.
+He earned a B.A. degree in physics from Northwestern University in 1979, an M.S. from Stanford University, and, further, a Ph.D. in physics from Stanford in 1985.
+From 1985 to 1988, he was a post-doctoral researcher at the University of Pennsylvania (Penn), where he then joined the faculty.
+He rose through the ranks, becoming a full professor in 2005 and being named to the Edmund J. and Louise W. Kahn Professorship for Faculty Excellence in 2008.
+He served as chair of the Department of Physics and Astronomy and chair of the Penn Faculty Senate.
+He was also the associate dean for natural sciences, and held a secondary appointment as a professor of education in the Graduate School of Education.
+During his time at Penn, he served as chair of the African-American Resource Center's faculty advisory board and was director and principal investigator of the Penn Science Teacher Institute from 2008 to 2012.
+He was named a Distinguished Fellow of the Netter Center for Community Partnerships.
+He was also active in science education outreach in Philadelphia-area schools.

+In January 2019, Gladney assumed positions as a professor of physics and the inaugural Phyllis A. Wallace Dean of Diversity and Faculty Development within the Faculty of Arts and Sciences (FAS) at Yale University.
 Yale created this dean of diversity position in 2015 after students demonstrated to protest what they described as the inhospitable climate for black students at the university.
+He became divisional dean of science in the FAS in 2022, succeeding Jeffrey Brock.
+In that role, he oversees the departments of Astronomy, Chemistry, Earth and Planetary Sciences, Ecology and Evolutionary Biology, Mathematics, Molecular Biophysics and Biochemistry, Molecular, Cellular and Developmental Biology, and Physics.
+He also serves on the FAS Steering Committee and the Faculty Resource Committee.
+In June 2025, his term as diversity dean ended.